nicodewet/gambler/README.md

 $ ./gradlew bootRun
 ```

-The documentation will be generated from integration test cases when you execute:
+The RESTful API documentation will be generated from integration test cases when you execute:

 ```
 $ ./gradlew bootJar